How to Become a Positive Thinker & a Happy Person

 Warning – they are dramatic.

-In other words, Amour Abroad was born.
+In other words, the seed for Amour Abroad was planted.

 Physical Results